ruby-concurrency/concurrent-ruby/doc/synchronization.md

 -   Beware of requiring and autoloading in concurrent programs, it's possible to see partially defined classes.
-Eager loading or blocking until class is fully loaded has should be used to mitigate.
+Eager loading or blocking until class is fully loaded should be used to mitigate.

 ### Core classes